AshridgeTechnologies/elemento/stories/Backlog.md

 - Search in project - consider Fuse.js

 ### Priority 1
-- Database and data sync review - consider RxDB
+- Database and data sync review - consider RxDB, OPFS file store, etc
 - Tools can do deployment - parameters, access to project, GitHub, etc
 - Tools can use data read from Editor and Preview
 - runtime published and documented - see https://hexagon.56k.guru/posts/dual-mode-cross-runtime-packages/
 - Scheduled jobs
 - Rich text
 - Readonly elements - for all types and styled clearly
+- Form improvements - buttons enabled, validation, mods shown, form rules shown in position
 - Import components from web (GitHub repos or npm) - esm.sh bundling? esbuild in browser?
 - Import components with typed property editing
 - Import API client component with type property editing